At the Abbe Museum Downtown

 Dr. Abbe's Museum*

-Visit the original Abbe Museum, built as a trailside museum in 1928.
-The exhibits focus on the archaeology of Maine and are reminiscent of the way the museum would have looked when it originally opened.
+This exhibits focus on the archaeology of Maine and is reminiscent of the way the it would have been displayed the Museum first opened in 1928.
 See how bone and stone tools and pottery were made, explore artifacts from the museum's early collections, and find examples of artifacts from many towns around eastern Maine.

 Interpretive Framework